primodiumxyz/dex-indexer-stack/README.md

-└── server - "A Fastify server that exposes endpoints and performs periodic tasks on the database" packages - "Libraries that compose the indexer stack" │── indexer - "The indexer for Solana DEX trades and token metadata" └── gql - "The GraphQL endpoint and Hasura/Timescale databases management framework" resources - "Examples and resources for running and understanding the stack"
+└── server - "A Fastify server that exposes endpoints and performs periodic tasks on the database" packages - "Libraries that compose the indexer stack" │── indexer - "The indexer for Solana DEX trades and token metadata" └── gql - "The GraphQL client and Hasura/Timescale databases management framework" resources - "Examples and resources for running and understanding the stack"
 ```